JHU-PL-Lab/www-fpse/assignments/project.md

 The FPSE Projects
 ---------------------

-For the final Assignment you are to conceive, design, and implement your own standalone application in OCaml.
+For the projects you are to conceive, design, and implement your own standalone application in OCaml.
 This represents the culmination of what you have learned in the course.
 ### Requirements
 Here are some high-level requirements for the projects.